xavitrigo/fxstreet-interview-francesc-xavier/README.md

 1. The code must be in .net Core.
 2. The code must be available in GitHub.
-3. The API must be public.
+3. The Web API must be public.
 4. The final result must be available in less than 5 days since the first interview.

 ## Coding Tips